ALIRE-HES-SO/llm-sft-workshop/docs/setup.md

 !!! warning "This script will _reboot_ your instance!"

-    You will have to ssh back into it, and refresh the [VS Code Insiders](https://code.visualstudio.com/insiders/) connection once it is running again.
+    You will have to ssh back into it, and refresh the [VS Code](https://code.visualstudio.com) connection once it is running again.

 ```bash
 bash ./install.sh